 Exposure to Asbestos

 The majority of mesothelioma cases have been linked to high levels of asbestos exposure.
-Asbestos is a group of naturally-occurring minerals found in rocks and soil.
-When asbestos fibers are inhaled or swallowed, they become lodged in the linings of the lungs, heart, or abdomen.
-Over time, the fibers cause inflammation in the mesothelium and, eventually, form tumors.
+Asbestos is a group of naturally occurring minerals found in rocks and soil.
+When its fibers are inhaled or swallowed, they can become lodged in the linings of the lungs, heart, or abdomen.
+Over time, the fibers cause inflammation in the mesothelium and eventually form tumors.
 Your risk for developing mesothelioma depends on how often and for how long you have been exposed to asbestos.

 - Worked in an asbestos plant or with asbestos products